Alberto Reynoso

 Alberto C. Reynoso (May 14, 1940 – November 22, 2011), also known by his nickname "Big Boy" Reynoso, was a professional basketball player from the Philippines.

 During the 1960s to 1970s, Reynoso played in the amateur basketball tournament of the Manila Industrial and Commercial Athletic Association.
 He later played in the professional Philippine Basketball Association from its formation in 1975 to his retirement.
-Though he was listed as only being 6'2" in height, he was selected numerous times to play the center position on the country's national basketball team.
+Though standing only 6'2", he was selected numerous times to play the center position on the country's national basketball team.